Global Variables¶

 });

-The keyword var gives variables local scope.
-A variable initialized global.varname=... automatically becomes a global.
+keyword creates variables with local scope.
+A variable initialized with global.varname=...